davidteather/TikTokBot/README.md

 You need to have ffmpeg installed and in your path variable, tutorial (here)[https://www.thewindowsclub.com/how-to-install-ffmpeg-on-windows-10].
 Also, make sure you have in the directory of tiktokbot.py folders called output and downloaded.

+You will also have to follow the instructions [here](https://github.com/davidteather/TikTok-Api) for installing the unofficial tiktok-api

 Python Requirements
 ```
 pip install requests
 pip install mimetypes
+pip install TikTokApi
 ```

 ### Running the bot